thx8411/javamelody-prometheus-exporter/README.md

 ## How to use it
 The build is maven based so a `mvn package` will create the war file in the `target` folder.

-Before doing this you have to create your own `melodyexporter.properties` file and put it in your classpath (with Tomcat, use ${catalina.home}/common/classes/)
+Before doing this you have to create your own `melodyexporter.yml` file and put it in your classpath (with Tomcat, use ${catalina.home}/common/classes/)

 Afterwards just deploy the war file on an application server or web container of your choice.
 (Tested with Tomcat 7 & Payara 4.1.1, Java EE 6 or above required)